Seth Roberts (American football): Oakland Raiders

 Roberts was signed by the Oakland Raiders as an undrafted free agent in 2014.
 On August 30, 2014, Roberts was waived by the Raiders and was signed to the practice squad the next day.
 After spending his entire rookie year on the practice squad, he signed a reserve/future contract with the Raiders.

 Roberts made the Raiders' final roster in 2015.
 He played in all 16 games with five starts, recording 32 catches for 480 yards and five touchdowns.
 In the 2016 season, Roberts played in all 16 games with six starts, recording 38 catches for 397 yards and five touchdowns.
 On August 30, 2017, Roberts signed a two-year contract extension with the Raiders through 2019.
-On September 10, 2017, against the Tennessee Titans in the season opener, Roberts had only one target, but he was able to record his first and only touchdown of the season as the Raiders won 26–16.
+On September 10, against the Tennessee Titans in the season opener, Roberts had only one target, but he was able to record his first and only touchdown of the season as the Raiders won 26–16.

+Roberts made 15 appearances (including seven starts) for Oakland during the 2018 season, recording 45 receptions for 494 yards and two touchdowns; he also had three rushes for five scoreless yards.
 On April 4, 2019, the Raiders released Roberts.